Posted in Railways on Saturday 26th April 2008 at 11:04pm

 This isn't a favourite stretch of line for me, but its one I rarely visit.
 In the brightening morning, the views were pleasant enough - particularly around the attractive town of Stamford.
 Also recalled much from Iain Sinclair's Edge of the Orison which digs deeply into the topography of this area.
 We swung into line with the East Coast Main Line at Helpston, running parallel to Peterborough where a fair few locos were on the shed.
 Much surprise and delight from the normals to see a 'proper train' in the station!
 Still in Sinclair's orbit we departed via Whittlesea (to coin the railway spelling of the town's name rather than the more accepted -sey ending) and soon enjoyed stunning views across the fens to Ely.

-Passing Ely slowly we seemed to slip into the gravity of London, as we waiting at Cambridge for a few city-bound services to depart before we took the Liverpool Street lines, once again drifting into the countryside as we passed provincial Bishops Stortford and Harlow, where we managed a brief leg-stretch in the warm Spring sun.
+Passing Ely slowly we seemed to slip into the gravity of London, as we waited at Cambridge for a few city-bound services to depart before we took the Liverpool Street lines, once again drifting into the countryside as we passed provincial Bishops Stortford and Harlow, where we managed a brief leg-stretch in the warm Spring sun.
 Soon back on the train, and passing through the mess of works which make up the Olympic site in the Lea Valley, to Temple Mills where we waited for the leading locomotive to run around to the rear beside the new Eurostar depot.

 From here, it was just a short hop to Fenchurch Street, but it involved a bit of track I'd wanted to cover for a long time.
 The line from Bow Junction to Gas Factory Junction links the lines from Liverpool Street to those from Fenchurch Street, and is one of the few connections remaining from the former London, Tilbury & Southend Railway into the wider network.
 This link sees empty stock and the odd diversion, and as I recall used to see an absurdly early or late working to retain driver knowledge.
 I always wondered how I'd ever cover it - so today was a treat.
 As we screeched around the rusty curve, the train came to a halt at a signal allow access to the mainline near Limehouse.
 The residents are obviously resigned to the line having very few trains, as one of them was enjoying the midday sun topless on her roof.
 Credit to her, after a brief moment of surprise at the sight of a train full of frothing track-bashers she simply positioned a towel judiciously and carried on enjoying the rays!
 We were soon on the move, and arrived at the unlikely railtour destination of Fenchurch Street.
 This odd little station is such a strange backwater at weekends, in a prime City location it's business is done mostly in the weekday peak - and it seems eerily quiet despite the presence of two noisy locomotives.
 A dash for refreshments and pictures, and a young lady is heard to say to her boyfriend "Why are they taking pictures of those trains?".
 He thoughtfully replied "Because they're perverts".
 I can't quite summon the energy to complain at his lazy thinking, or defend my fellow gricers, bashers, frothers and friends.
 Needless to say, perversion - whatever that actually is in 21st century society - occurs at pretty much similar rates in the enthusiast population as it does in the wider world.
 If the perpetrator of this odd remark is reading, then "Yes, I was looking at your girlfriend!".
 Does that make me a pervert?
 I wonder!

 After a wander out into the city, just to see the area in wonderful sunlight after a long period of not visiting, I rejoined the train for the run out through more Sinclair-infested country.
 Through sinister Purfleet, marshes and container ports enclosing the line, to Tilbury - the once important Riverside station still visible but barred by gates - we speculated about the chances of Gas Hill and the BLS effecting entry sometime?
 A little short of Stanford-le-Hope we curved to the right and took the branch to Thameshaven.
 A slow, trudge though the marshes, almost like we were being dragged back by the humid, fly-infested air we crawled along.
 The huge gas plant dominated the view to the north, while the estuary and it's ships filled the windows on the southern side.
 Eventually we crept around a sharp curve, passed by the signaller's cabin and entered the traffic centre.
-All was silent, some derelict gas tanks and a few discarded Channel Tunnel wagons all the evidence of this once to be redeveloped port.
+All was silent, some derelict gas tanks and a few discarded Channel Tunnel wagons all the evidence of this soon to be redeveloped port.
 Another run around, and again time to move on and leave the marshes to their silence.

 A familiar swing across North London took us homeward, leaving the Gospel Oak line at Canonbury as on a recent tour, and traversing the Hertford loop.
-Our lateness due to the slow traversal of the Thameshave branch was compounded by a broken down train, but we were soon underway and heading for Peterborough once again.
+Our lateness due to the slow traversal of the Thameshaven branch was compounded by a broken down train, but we were soon underway and heading for Peterborough once again.
 Our timings had been good all day, and this was really the only significant delay.
 Chatted a great deal with a gentleman who'd had a similar career to me, which passed the time as dusk fell over our route back to the Midlands.
 Bailed at New Street, mere minutes after the train to Redditch and had to wait half-an-hour.
 Time to amuse myself by watching the local drunks stumbling dangerously around the platforms.
 A fine day out, some interesting track and another stirling performance by the 37s.

 Posted in Highbridge on Friday 25th April 2008 at 7:09am